-Decker College of Nursing and Health Sciences officially opened on the University’s nearly 15-acre Health Sciences Campus in Johnson City, which is located a block from Main St. The Health Sciences Campus is 2.3 miles from the University’s Vestal campus and 2.7 miles from the University Downtown Center.
+In December 2020, Decker College of Nursing and Health Sciences moved to the University’s nearly 15-acre Health Sciences Campus in Johnson City, which is located a block from Main St. The Health Sciences Campus is 2.3 miles from the University’s Vestal campus and 2.7 miles from the University Downtown Center.

-The facility Decker College now occupies is called the Health Sciences Building.
+The building Decker College now occupies is called the Health Sciences Building.
 While most divisions within the college have relocated to the new facility, Decker’s Division of Health and Wellness Studies remains in the West Gym on the Vestal campus.
-In addition, the Division of Advising and Academic Excellence will retain an office in Academic Building B to provide advising services for students.
+In addition, the Division of Advising and Academic Excellence retains an office in Academic Building B to provide advising services for students.

 - The building was originally constructed in 1916 as the Endicott Johnson Shoe Corp.
 Pioneer Annex and was home to shoe and shoe box manufacturing.